Fibromyalgia vs. Myofascial Pain Syndrome

 Our role is to learn to differentiate which syndrome we are dealing with, educate ourselves about the differences between these two syndromes, and learn how to listen to our bodies to see which type of pain we are actually dealing with so we can treat ourselves in the best possible ways.

-Cynthia Webber was a contributing editor to Suite101.com's Coping with Fibromyalgia site, which features articles, links and discussions on living with fibromyalgia.
+Cynthia Webber was a contributing editor to Suite101.com's Coping with Fibromyalgia site.